-One among the rarest reptiles of UK is the Sand Lizard Lacerta agilis.
-They take pleasure in dwelling in sandbank and moorlands.
+One of the rarest reptiles in the UK is the Sand Lizard Lacerta agilis.
+They take pleasure in dwelling in sandbanks and moorlands.
 You can observe them basking on exposed areas of sand, they often lay their eggs in the sand.
-Ruination of their habitat has led to the decrease in their number and therefore, you can find them only in limited sites.
+The ruination of their habitat has led to a decrease in their number and therefore, you can find them only in limited sites.
 Among the three native species of Lizards of the UK, the sand lizard is one, the other two being the common lizard and the slow worm lizard that has taken shelter in Britain (and most of Europe).

 The lizard Lacerta is a comparatively small, yet sturdy variety of lizards, generally pale brown in color.
 Along the back, it has dark markings.
 The male sand lizards are famous for their noteworthy color change, from pale brown to bright green at the period of mating to entice the female for mating.